Galarzaa90/tibia.py/docs/intro.rst

 The ``tibiapy.urls`` package contains many methods to get URLs for Tibia.com.

-With the url, the html/json content can be fetched and then passed to their ``from_content`` methods.
+With the URL, the HTML content can be fetched and then passed to the respective class from the available :ref:`api_parsers`.

-This allows you to use any networking module to obtain the data, and use the library to parse it.
+This allows you to use any networking library (e.g. aiohttp, requests, httpx) to obtain the data, and use the library to parse it.

 .. code-block:: python